Discover the agenda of Museum of the Canals

 Exhibition Amsterdam, Almost Demolished

 Why was Amsterdam’s canal district once on the verge of being demolished?
 The exhibition Amsterdam, Almost Demolished takes you through the various plans that were drawn up for the city, see never-before-shown archival photographs, you’ll learn how the people of Amsterdam saved their city.
-The exhibition is on view from 28 November 2025 to 29 March 2026.
+The exhibition is on view til 28 June 2026.

 A modern city of glass and steel